 Middletown, circa 1899; courtesy of Patrick Shugrue.

 If you have questions or comments, please contact Pat Tully at email@example.com.
-After the survey closes, we will post the results and present them at our annual meeting in April.

 Our Mission: Dedicated to preserving the history of Middlesex County and providing programs for adults and children to increase their understanding of the area's past.

 Within These Walls:

 One House, One Family, Two Centuries